hans-mayer/synflood.c/README.md

 # synflood.c

+This is a fork from https://github.com/Hypro999/synflood.c

+Actually this program does not really do an attack as it sends immediatelly after SYN a RESET.
+Therefore there are no half opended TCP sessions.
+But it's ok for learning purposes.

 A TCP SYN Flooding tool written in C for Unix-based systems.

 SYN Flooding is a type of DOS (Denial-of-Service) attack which exploits the